Rochanda Hiligh-Thomas

 amelia.french@aje-dc.org

 In addition to her professional experience, Amelia brings to AJE her lived experience in navigating DC’s education and health systems.
 She is the mother of two children with special needs in the DC public school system and is committed to ensuring that all children receive an education that allows them to flourish into adulthood.
-As the Advocacy and Pro Bono Manager, Amelia will help lead AJE’ss advocacy programs focused on building community power to achieve systems change in education and health care.
+As the Director of Advocacy, Amelia leads AJE’s advocacy programs focused on building community power to achieve systems change in education and health care.
 She is a member of the DC Bar and is a graduate of the State University at Buffalo and the University of the District of Columbia David A. Clarke School of Law.
 In 2019, Amelia was appointed by Mayor Bowser to serve on the Domestic Violence Fatality Review Board.

 LaJoy Johnson-Law